xueyingzhao8/xueyingzhao8.github.io/_pages/about.md

 Work in Progress
 ------
-Think Different but Not Too Different
+"Think Different but Not Too Different"

-Signaling in Information Design
+"Signaling in Information Design"

 Teaching
 ------